Last updated: December 27, 2019

 - • Other Rights: You also have the right not to be discriminated against for exercising any of the rights listed above.

 Contacting Us.
 If you have any questions regarding this policy, please contact us by email at: firstname.lastname@example.org or mail us at:

 Smith Micro Software, Inc.

 Please note that email communications will not necessarily be secure; accordingly you should not include credit card information or other sensitive information in your email correspondence with us.

+a.
 Smith Micro Websites